Yes/No (Banky W. song)

-"Yes/No" is a song by Nigerian singer Banky W. It was released as the lead single from his fifth studio album, R&BW (2013).
-The song was produced by Cobhams Asuquo.
-It peaked at number 1 on BBC Radio 1Xtra's Afrobeat chart.
+"Yes/No" is a song by Nigerian singer Banky W, released as the lead single from his fifth studio album, R&BW (2013).
+The song was produced by Cobhams Asuquo and peaked at number one on BBC Radio 1Xtra's Afrobeat chart.

 Music video

-The accompanying music video for "Yes/No" was shot in Lagos, Nigeria, by Banky W and Clarence Peters.
-British-Nigerian model Angela Tokunbo Daniel played Banky W's love interest in the music video.
+The accompanying music video for "Yes/No" was filmed in Lagos by Banky W and Clarence Peters.
+British-Nigerian model Angela Tokunbo Daniel played Banky W's love interest in the video.

 Accolades

 The music video for "Yes/No" won Most Gifted R&B Video at the 10th Annual Channel O Music Video Awards, which was held at the Walter Sisulu Square in Kliptown, Soweto on November 30, 2013.
 "Yes/No" earned Banky W a nomination in the Best Male Vocal Performance category at The Headies 2013.